gvwilson/thirdbit/_posts/2018/03/2018-03-16-seven-ways.md

 Our last big idea is something that artisans have known for thousands of years: **the tool shapes the hand**.
 Building software changes how you use software; making computers do new things changes your understanding of what computers can do.
-That's why this course asks you to create new tools as well as use pre-existing ones: however frustrating it may sometimes be, it's the only way to teach you what some people call *computational thinking*.
+That's why any course about computational thinking should ask you to write software: however frustrating it may sometimes be, it's the only way to teach you what software can do.